section-engineering-education/engineering-education/articles/introduction-to-influxdb/index.md

 DBMS or database management systems play a key role as the foundational building blocks of any modern application.
 Whether you are a database administrator, a developer, or an IT professional, extensive knowledge of databases is essential.
-In this article, we are going to look at a class of databases called time-series databases and understand how they work.
+In this article, we will look at a class of databases called time-series databases and understand how they work.
 We are also going to explore the basics of the most popular time-series database called influx DB.
-By the end of this article, you will have influx DB installed on your system and be able to execute your own queries.
+By the end of this article, you will have influx DB installed on your system and be able to execute custom queries.

 ### Table of contents
 [Prerequisites](#prerequisites)